What are the dues that I pay used for?

-In Local 493 most of our collective agreements have 2 separate and distinct pensions, one called a defined benefit pension through the Labourers Pension Fund of Central and Eastern Canada and a defined contribution pension plan through Industrial Alliance.
+In Local 493 most of our collective agreements have 2 separate and distinct pensions, one called a defined benefit pension through the LiUNA Pension Fund of Central and Eastern Canada and a defined contribution Supplemental Pension, through Manulife.
 Once you start working for an employer and the pension plan receives the monies from them you immediately become a member of the plan as per the immediate vesting rule of July 1, 2012.

 When do I pay my dues?

 When you are working for an employer then the employer will deduct it off your cheque and remit it to the union.
 When you are not working it is your responsibility to pay your own dues, failure to do so may result in a suspension which means your benefits are suspended as well as access to the out of work list.
 You may be suspended on the first day of the 3rd month if you fail to pay your dues.
 Keep in contact with the hall so that doesn’t happen.

 How do I get work through the union?

 As long as you are a member in good standing and on the out of work list you are eligible for work through the local.
 Once the local receives a job order from an employer our dispatcher will look at the request as per the amount of manpower needed and skill sets and qualifications required and then view the list and call members with the required skills in order to fill the job.

 It is not necessarily what number you are on the list but rather the skills you possess that will get you dispatched to work.
 For this reason it is important that you attend all the training we offer you (free of charge) and remember to keep your qualification form updated.

 We are across North America with over 600, 000 members in over 400 locals.
 In Ontario alone we are almost 90,000 members.